U.S. Department of Transportation

 Coordinating, Developing, and Delivering Highway Transportation Innovations

-The TRACC components consist of Phoenix and Zephyr clusters and include high-performance computing, visualization, and networking systems, with 1024-core (Phoenix) and 2944 (Zephyr), customized system from Dell that comprises 128 compute nodes (Phoenix) and Atipa tech (Zephyr), each with two quad-core AMD 2378 Opteron CPUs and 8 gigabytes of RAM (Phoenix); two 16 cores AMD 6273 and 32 gigabytes of RAM (Zephyr); a DataDirect Networks storage system consisting of 180 terabytes of shared RAID storage (Phoenix) and 120 terabytes (Zephyr), and a high-bandwidth, low-latency InfiniBand network for computations.
-Available software packages include ANSYS FLUENT, HyperMesh, LS-DYNA®, LS-OPT®, MADYMO, MATLAB, NoMachine, STAR-CD, STAR-CCM+, STAR-Design, and TRANSIMS.
+The TRACC components consists of Phoenix and Zephyr clusters and include high-performance computing, visualization, and networking systems, with 1024-core (Phoenix) and 2944 (Zephyr), customized system from Dell that comprises 128 compute nodes (Phoenix) and Atipa tech (Zephyr), each with two quad-core AMD 2378 Opteron CPUs and 8 gigabytes of RAM (Phoenix), two 16-core AMD 6273 and 32 gigabytes of RAM (Zephyr), a DataDirect Networks storage system consisting of 180 terabytes of shared RAID storage (Phoenix) and 120 terabytes (Zephyr), and a high-bandwidth, low-latency InfiniBand network for computations.
+Available software packages include: ANSYS FLUENT, HyperMesh, LS-DYNA®, LS-OPT®, MADYMO, MATLAB, NoMachine, STAR-CD, STAR-CCM+, STAR-Design, and TRANSIMS.